 - We hope to get a sense of what drives and motivates your passion for neuroscience research.
-To that end, writing about how your interest in the field developed can be insightful.
-In addition, please feel free to take this opportunity to discuss both the ups and downs of your path into scientific research or any perceived shortcomings in your application that may have prevented prior participation as a researcher.
+To that end, address how your interest in the field developed.
+In addition, please feel free to take this opportunity to discuss both the ups and downs in shaping your career interests in scientific research or any self-perceived shortcomings in your application that may have prevented prior participation as a researcher.
 (500 word limit)

 - Describe the type of neuroscience research you would like to pursue.
 What outstanding questions in neuroscience would you like to address with your future research, and why?
 As appropriate for you, contextualize these goals in terms of your past accomplishments, course work, life experience, and/or the environment at UC San Diego.
 (500 word limit)